Triratna Buddhist Community

 At the same time Triratna is prepared to draw on sources of inspiration outside of Buddhism if they are helpful, in particular the exploration of Art and Literature.
 This means we do not have to cut loose from our cultural roots to take up Buddhism, we let go of what holds us back while appreciating and using what is best in our own culture as a bridge to an understanding of the Dharma.

-The Triratna Buddhist Community is open to any man or woman who is sincerely committed to the Buddhist path, not just to those who want to live a monastic life-style.
+The Triratna Buddhist Community is open to any person who is sincerely committed to the Buddhist path, not just to those who want to live a monastic lifestyle.
 Our shared experience and the teachings of the Buddha witness the potential for everyone to practice the Dharma in the midst of their particular life.
-Although some conditions are more conducive than others, none are devoid of the potential for Awakening.
-Therefore, we see ourselves as a community of full-time Dharma practitioners whether celibate, single or married, with families and without, all trying to gain our livelihood compassionately and without harming others.
+Although some conditions are more conducive than others, none is devoid of the potential for Awakening.
+Therefore, we see ourselves as a community of full-time Dharma practitioners whether celibate, single or married or partnered up, with families and without, all trying to gain our livelihood compassionately and without harming others.

 The nucleus of the Triratna Buddhist Community is the Triratna Buddhist Order, a community of people spiritually committed and experienced in walking the path of Awakening together for the benefit of all.
 It is the local members of that Order who facilitate and lead Triratna Community's activities in their area.
 And it is the natural friendships born from shared values and practice between Order members across different regions which connect each of these independent and autonomous centres together into a cohesive International community.